 If you ask school students about the subjects they find least interesting, math and science are likely to top the list.
-The funny thing is, most children develop an interest in physics, biology and other sciences long before they head to school.
+The funny thing is, most children develop an interest in chemistry, physics, biology and other sciences long before they head to school.
 When they’re very young, their curiosity makes them natural scientists!

 Think about how many questions your child asks at a young age, as well as their habit of trying to pick up and examine everything they see.
 Right from rocks and bugs to twigs, leaves and seeds, their little minds want to explore everything.
 As they get older, this interest wanes and science becomes just another tough subject at school.

 - Create a Science-Friendly Environment – If you encourage scientific reasoning and questions at home, your kids will carry a positive attitude about science throughout grade school and beyond.
 If you’re dismissive about math, chemistry and physics or telling kids how much you hated these subjects, they’re likely to feel the same way.

 - Look for Everyday Examples – Science is actively applied in every aspect of our lives, right from cooking to using the phone.
 Keep pointing out examples of scientific concepts to children, such as how water vapor condenses into droplets on cold bottles or how gravity makes objects fall to the ground when they’re dropped.

 - Try Science-Based Activities – To enhance a child’s interest in science and math, or other subjects they find tricky and boring, help them with hands-on learning.
 Involve young children in tasks such as measuring out water for cooking (to illustrate volume), planting seeds (to help them understand germination), etc.